CLARIAH/clariah-plus/docs/requirements/software-requirements.md

 ### 4. The software *MUST* be released periodically with clear version numbers

-Periodic releases of the software should be released with a clear version number.
+Periodic releases of the software *SHOULD* be released with a clear version number.

 1. The use of [semantic versioning](https://semver.org/) is *RECOMMENDED*.
 2. Each release *must* be accompanied by a tag in the VCS (e.g ``git tag``).